revdotcom/revai-python-sdk/README.md

 ### Streamed outputs

-Any output format can be retrieved as a stream for convenience.
+Any output format can be retrieved as a stream.
 In these cases we return the raw http response to you.
 The output can be retrieved via `response.content`, `response.iter_lines()` or `response.iter_content()`.

 ```python
 text_stream = client.get_transcript_text_as_stream(job.id)